 There are multiple approaches, but the general steps involve:

 Machine learning is a branch of Artificial Intelligence (AI).
-AI aims to create intelligent systems, while machine learning focuses on algorithms that learn from data to improve their performance.
-Not all AI is machine learning, but most modern AI techniques rely on it.
+AI aims to create intelligent systems, while ML focuses on algorithms that learn from data to improve their performance.
+Not all AI is ML, but most modern AI techniques rely on it.

 General programming involves explicitly instructing the computer on what to do for each possible scenario.
 Machine learning, instead, provides data and lets the algorithm discover patterns and relationships to make predictions or decisions.